MicrosoftDocs/ai-builder/ai-builder-docs/binary-classification-prereq.md

 ---
 title: Binary classification model prerequisites -  AI Builder | Microsoft Docs
-description: Provides an overview of AI Builder.
+description: Describes what you should know, and what data you need before you can build a binary classification model in AI Builder.
 author: Dean-Haas
 manager: kvivek
 ms.service: powerapps